derbyjs/derby/index.md

 Model methods provide callbacks invoked after success or failure of a transaction.
 These callbacks can be used to provide application-specific conflict resolution UIs.
 Models also emit events when their contents are updated, which Derby uses to update the view in realtime.

-Racer is designed for intially prototyping applications using dynamic, in-memory models.
-Once features are complete, schemas can be written to associate the model with persistent storage.
-Racer then automatically persists all data defined in a schema.
-Initially, Racer supports [MongoDB](http://www.mongodb.org/), and support for other popular databases and datastores will be added soon.
-It will even support simulataneous use of different types of databases with a single application.

 ### STM and OT

 The store provides conflict resolution via a [Software Transactional Memory (STM)](http://en.wikipedia.org/wiki/Software_transactional_memory) or [Operational Transform (OT)](http://en.wikipedia.org/wiki/Operational_transformation).
 While OT is conceptually straightforward, writing OT algorithms that work reliably is difficult.
 Racer's OT algorithms are provided by [Share.js](http://sharejs.org/), a well tested JavaScript OT library.

-To perform these algorithms, Racer stores a journal of all transactions in Redis.
+To perform these algorithms, Racer stores a journal of all transactions.
 When new transactions arrive, their paths and versions are compared to the transactions already commited to the journal.
 STM, which is the default, accepts a transaction if it is not in conflict with any other operations on the same path.
 STM works well when changes need to be either fully accepted or rejected, such as updating a username.
 In contrast, OT is designed for situations like collaborative text editing, where changes should be merged together.
 In OT, transactions are modified to work together in any order instead of being rejected.

 ## Creating stores